eliana-pino/tidy/README.md

 #### Invisible changes
 - Significant source code cleanup for legibility
 - Some refactorization
-- Some migrration to modern Objective-C style
+- Some migration to modern Objective-C style
 - Patched some memory leaks
-- Removed alldeprecated calls
+- Removed all deprecated calls
 - Started ivar to property conversion
 - Eliminated all compiler warnings (except for TidyLib proper)